harbur/laptop/README.md

 # Laptop

-Laptop is a guideline to help you setup an OS X laptop for development.
+Laptop is a guideline to help you setup an OS X or Linux laptop for development.

 What it sets up
 ---------------